-It's a very individual process, naturally, but in practical terms the scheme means you could be seeing a return of up to 33% of your qualifying costs.
-Here's what you need to know right now:
+Companies that qualify for the government's R&D tax credit scheme could see a return of up to 33% of your qualifying costs.
+Here’s what you need to know:

 - The average claim for SMEs is £54,000

 - It encourages and rewards innovation in business

 - You could get up to 33% of qualifying costs back